vusaleyvaz/sentiment_analysis/README.md

 ## Web Application

-The model itself is trained based on binary snetiment which gives positive or negative sentiment.
+The model itself is trained based on binary sentiment which gives positive or negative sentiment.
 The application is consist of two parts:

 **/ (main page)**